rjwthree/Martingale/README.md

 ## Results

+For the math behind the upcoming statements, see the PDF with all the little details.
 The outcome with no betting ceiling is straightforward.
 Given a starting bet 's' and probability of winning 'p', the average gain per hand is s*p.

 The script sets s to $10 and p to .48, so the average win per hand is $4.80.
 Even a terrible blackjack player who wins only 40% of hands would win $4.00 per hand on average.
 The Martingale system is a long-run winning strategy when there is no betting ceiling.